First, we eat, then we do everything else. – M.F.K. Fisher.

 10. Hall Bazaar

-Well, Amritsar is definitely incomparable when it comes to food.
+Well, food in Amritsar is incomparable.
 If you don’t weigh more when you leave Amritsar than when you came in, you haven’t done it right!